fsmMLK/inkscapeCreateMarkers/README.md

 <img src="docs/images/Screen_02.png" width="700px"/>

 This tab is divided in two sections.
-The first refer to the filling color while the second to the stroke color of your marker.
+The first refers to the filling color while the second to the stroke color of your marker.

 **Observation:** Note that the stroke color of the marker refer to the marker only, that is, the line itself can have a different color.
 See the examples below.